Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Methods

 $FracAs$ and $URM$ are variables that vary from student to student within each class while the categorical variable $PercentScale$ is the same for each student in a class and only varies from class to class.
 In addition, we expect other class-to-class differences (e.g. an instructor may average all quizzes together or drop each student’s lowest quiz or drop the two lowest quizzes) will cause students’ grades to be correlated by class rather than independent at the student level.
 Ordinary least-square (OLS) regression assumes uncorrelated errors so, for the models we will fit, we expect OLS to compute incorrect standard errors, possibly leading to incorrect statistical inferences.
 Because of this issue with OLS we will use Hierarchical Linear Modeling (HLM).
 HLM will account for these kinds of class-dependent correlations, when predicting $CourseGrade$, by modeling each class as a group when finding the best overall fits to our models.
 Specifically, in using $FracAs$ as a control variable the linear and quadratic parts are treated as fixed variables and we account for class-to-class differences by allowing the constant term to be a random class-dependent variable.
+For more detailed information on HLM see reference \cite{VanDusen2019}.
 We also check the HLM results against OLS regression to make sure we understand any differences.
+A small issue with HLM is that there is no absolute measure, like $R^2$ for OLS, of how well the model fits the data.
+Snijders \& Bosker \cite{Snijders1994} offer an alternative calculation for $R^2$, analogous to what is used in OLS.
+We will use the Snijders/Bosker $R^2$ ($SBR^2$) determined for each level and note that, in each model we fit, the student-level value of $SBR^2$ is slightly smaller than the $R^2$ we would have gotten if we had used OLS for the same model.